Williamsoditi/Translator/README.md

 + [Contact ME](https://linktr.ee/williamsoditi25)

 ## Known Bugs
-+ Speaker and copy functionality not working properly
++ Speaker and copy functionality not working properly.
++ No media queries.
+Full desktop application.

 Collaborators can feel free to contact me for fixing.